Monkey Man (In Production)

 An ambitious documentary series about the state of the world's Oceans by Jacques Perrin and Jacques Cluzaud.

 Canadian co-producer Jake Eberts brought me in to write a draft in which the fabulous natural history footage was linked to three or four intersecting narratives.
 This all got too expensive so the narrative elements were largely dropped in favour of straight documentary.
-Nonetheless I had a fabulous time living in Paris for six weeks having long lunches and round-table discussion with the Galatee research team, many of whom had worked with Jacques Cousteau.
+Nonetheless I had a fabulous time living in Paris having long lunches and round-table discussion with the Galatee research team, many of whom had worked with Jacques Cousteau.

+Happy Feet.
 (2006)

 George Miller literally dreamed up this story on a plane flight, inspired partly by David Attenb0rough's "Life in the Freezer".